 Office of the General Counsel

 Writing samples and references will not be accepted but may be requested later during the application process.
-Please do not submit any application materials until the application period opens for 2016.
+Please do not submit application materials until the application period opens.

-1 We understand that not all law schools follow a standard GPA or class ranking and ask that candidates applying from such schools submit a grading or ranking explanation from the school.
+We understand that not all law schools follow standard GPA or class ranking and ask that candidates applying from such schools submit a grading or ranking explanation form the school.